Chapter 27:

 When he emerged from the bushes, he was greeted by his enemy.
 Dirt-soaked with piercing blue eyes, scruffy blonde hair tied in the remnants of what were once neatly made twintails, too-loose boys clothing draped over a slim girlish form.
 This was the monster that was relentlessly pursuing him.
 His twin sister, Luna.

 “You’ve got to stop hiding like that!
-You know the maids can do a spell that tracks you down!”
+You know I can do a spell that tracks you down!”
 She chided, already bouncing on the balls of her feet.

-“That’s not fair, you can’t just ask them to find me!
-Do it yourself!”
+“That’s not fair, using magic is cheating!”
 Sol frowned, defeatedly loosening up his limbs, ready for the upcoming battle.

 “Yes I can!
 You’re the one being unfair, you’re a prince!
 You should be bravely facing all challengers who come your way!”
 Luna replied, shaking her body loose.